 First stop is Zagreb farmers’ market (Dolac) where we walk through enclosed part (dairy market, butcher shops, delicatessen, bakery…), then we stroll in open-air part where stalls are full of seasonal produce, honey, olive-oil,… Last but not least, we peak inside fish market and check how locals buy fresh catch (farmed and wild fish).

-After tasty brunch, we are going to wine-bar and shop located in Zagreb’s Upper town for food and wine tasting.
-In easygoing and relaxed atmosphere you will sample: 4 indigenous Croatian wines (2 white, 2 red, 1dcl per glass), paired with local finger food: prosciutto, cheese, olive-oil and bread.
+After tasty brunch, we are going to wine-bar and shop located in Zagreb’s old town for food and wine tasting.
+In easygoing and relaxed atmosphere you will sample: 4 indigenous Croatian wines (2 white, 2 red, 1dcl per glass), paired with local finger food: prosciutto, salami, cheese, olive-oil and bread.